0n4li/collab-ai/README.md

 *   **Configurable User Instructions:** Allows users to provide specific instructions to guide the debate and tailor the final response.
 *   **Conversation Logging:** Captures the entire debate transcript, including individual model responses, agreement statuses, and the final synthesized answer for analysis and auditing.

+_Please Note_: It is possible that the two models do not reach a consensus on a topic and choose to return different answers.

 ### Setup

 1. **Clone the Repository:**